OrienteerBAP/Orienteer-Guidebook/user_interface_configuration.md

 * **Sub items** ...
 * **Footer** ...

 > **Warning!** If users don't see a page in their perspective, this doesn't prevent them from accessing a page over its URL.
-To restrict the access, configure the [database security settings].
+To restrict the access, configure the [database security settings](https://orienteer.gitbooks.io/orienteer/content/managing_users.html).

 ##Adding Widgets
 On each page, the administrator can see a set of widgets displaying data.
 For example, by default, editing a class, you can see panes **Configuration**, **Properties** etc. The administrator can customize each page by adding and configuring widgets.